 Project Source Documents for Course Exercises

-Add-on option of printed or electronic copies of supplemental textbook, “CompTIA Security+ All-in-One Exam Guide, Fourth Edition (Exam SY0-401)”
+Add-on option of printed copies of supplemental textbook, “CompTIA Security+ All-in-One Exam Guide, Fourth Edition (Exam SY0-401)”

 Add-on option to purchase the exam for $200 per candidate.
 RBCS will coordinate onsite exam administration at no additional charge.
 All attendees of the Advanced Level courses must have successfully completed Foundation Level training and sufficient practical experience.
 Proof of eligibility is available from the American Software Testing Qualifications Board and is required to take an Advanced exam.